What Is Einstein’s Circle?

 What do people talk about?

 Einstein’s Circle is a place where people gather to engage in an open exchange of ideas, opinions, and information on a variety of topics.
-Discussions focus on political, social, and economic issues, as well as current events and concern.
-At times, significant events or breaking news may take precedence over our planned topic.
+These popular give-and-take discussions focus on political, social and economic issues, as well as current events and concerns.
+Topics to be decided closer to Einstein’s Circle dates.

-Einstein’s Circle at Anna Maria Island meets every Wednesday from 11 a.m. to 12:30 p.m. at The AMI Community Center, 407 Magnolia Ave, Anna Maria, FL 34216.
+Einstein’s Circle at Anna Maria Island meets Wednesdays from 11 a.m. to 12:30 p.m. at The Center of Anna Maria Island, 407 Magnolia Ave, Anna Maria.
 Seating capacity is limited.

-Fee: Einstein’s Circle at Anna Maria Island are Free.
+Fee: Einstein’s Circle Discussions at Anna Maria Island are Free.
 No prior registration required.

-Einstein’s Circle at Anna Maria Island meets March 7, 14 and 21, April 4 and 11.
+Einstein’s Circle at Anna Maria Island dates TBA